The 5 Narrowest Buildings in the World

 #4 The Skinny Building - Pittsburgh, Pennsylvania, United States

-The only exception was a 6-foot wide and 80-foot long (1.8 meters X 24 meters) plot of land on the intersection of Wood Street.
-The unusual parcel was purchased by Andrew Mellon who sold it in 1918 to Louis Hendel, a local hawker who opened an outdoor fruit market at the place.
-Due to multiple complaints of encroachment by his vendors to the surrounding sidewalk, Hendel ultimately replaced the open-air marketplace with a 3-story building in 1926.
+The only exception was a 6-foot wide and 80-foot long (1.8 meters × 24 meters) plot of land at the intersection of Wood Street.
+The unusual parcel was purchased by Andrew Mellon, who sold it in 1918 to Louis Hendel, a local hawker who opened an outdoor fruit market at the site.
+Due to multiple complaints of encroachment by his vendors onto the surrounding sidewalk, Hendel ultimately replaced the open-air marketplace with a 3-story building in 1926.

-Encompassing most of the parcel, the 1.57-meter-wide building (5 feet and 2 inches) is often referred to as the narrowest commercial building in the world, albeit this claim is challenged by the Sam Kee Building in Vancouver whose ground floor is 1.50 meter wide.
+Encompassing most of the parcel, the 1.57-meter-wide building (5 feet and 2 inches) is often referred to as the narrowest commercial building in the world, although this claim is challenged by the Sam Kee Building in Vancouver, whose ground floor is 1.50 meters wide.

-Interestingly, the building had many occupants throughout its history, including a fruit store, a cigar shop, a successful diner and most notably, the Lincoln Restaurant (1928-1931) which was the only dining place in downtown Pittsburgh to serve African-American clients at that time.
-In recent decades, the oddly-shaped building managed to dodge demolition after a group of activists opened an art gallery at the upper floors, and is now officially listed as a historically significant site.
+Interestingly, the building had many occupants throughout its history, including a fruit store, a cigar shop, a successful diner, and most notably, the Lincoln Restaurant (1928-1931), which was the only dining establishment in downtown Pittsburgh to serve African-American clients at that time.
+In recent decades, the oddly shaped building managed to dodge demolition after a group of activists opened an art gallery on the upper floors and is now officially listed as a historically significant site.

 The Skinny Building in Pittsburg, Pennsylvania